-- An employee handbook organizes and explains all your company’s policies.
+- An employee handbook organizes and explains your company’s policies.

-- Employee handbooks encourage behavior, work habits and work quality that meet your company’s standards.
+- Employee handbooks encourage good behavior, work habits and work quality that meet your company’s standards.

-- Employee handbooks should include a large number of clauses, and you’ll likely fare better writing these clauses yourself than using a template or hiring a consultant.
+- Employee handbooks should include multiple clauses; you’ll likely fare better writing these clauses yourself instead of using a template or hiring a consultant.

 - This article is for new business owners interested in creating an employee handbook for their company.

-That’s why you should have an employee handbook in place when you start your company.
-This document will answer all your employees’ questions about company operations, saving you endless time from day one.
-Read on to learn why employee handbooks are necessary for any startup intent on building a successful team and what your handbook should include.
+To alleviate stress and ensure everyone’s on the same page, have an employee handbook in place when you start your company.
+This document will respond to your employees’ most typical operational questions, saving you time and keeping your team on the same page.
+We’ll explore why employee handbooks are necessary for any startup intent on building a successful team and share what your handbook should include.

 What is an employee handbook?

 An employee handbook is an extensive document that lists and details a company’s policies.
-While these policies comprise the bulk of an employee handbook, the document often includes other information:
+While these policies comprise the bulk of an employee handbook, the document often includes the following information as well:

 - A company mission statement

-- A guide to the onboarding process for new employees
+- A guide to the new employee onboarding process

 - Contact information for important company members

-- A brief primer on employment law basics to educate employees about their rights
+- A brief primer on employment law basics, including business labor laws, to educate employees about their rights

 Why do you need an employee handbook?

-As a new business owner, you’ll likely need an employee handbook to keep your team’s behavior, work habits and performance in line with your company mission statement, your vision of an ideal workplace, and your goals for your company culture.
-When you give your employees an in-depth employee manual that describes how you want your business to operate, you reduce the time you’ll spend training your team on skills not directly related to your projects.
+As a new business owner, you’ll likely need an employee handbook to ensure your team understands your company mission statement, your vision of an ideal workplace, and your goals for your company culture.
+When you give employees an in-depth employee handbook that describes business operations, you reduce the time you’ll spend training your team on skills not directly related to your projects.

 What should an employee handbook include?

-An employee handbook will include many sections, and some might have sections that others don’t.
-While no two employee handbooks are exactly alike, most should have the following sections.
+An employee handbook can include many sections; some companies may include sections that others don’t.
+While no two employee handbooks are exactly alike, most should cover the following areas.

-The bulk of your employee handbook should be company policies covering these areas:
+The bulk of your employee handbook should outline company policies as indicated below: